The Other Black Girl (TV series): Marketing and release

 In July 2023, Hulu released first look images of the series and announced that all 10 episodes of the first season would premiere on September 13, 2023.
 On August 10, 2023, the first two episodes of the series were screened at the Martha's Vineyard African American Film Festival.
 The following week, Hulu unveiled the series' key art and released an official trailer.
-The series also premiered on September 13, 2023 on Star+ in Latin America and Disney+ in various other international countries including the United Kingdom, Ireland, Canada, Australia, New Zealand, Japan, South Africa, and Germany.
+The series also premiered on September 13, 2023, on Star+ in Latin America and Disney+ in various other international countries including the United Kingdom, Ireland, Canada, Australia, New Zealand, Japan, South Africa, and Germany.
 In India and Southeast Asia, the series premiered on Disney+ Hotstar on September 15, 2023.

 Reception

 Viewership

-TVision, using its Power Score to evaluate CTV programming through viewership and engagement across over 1,000 apps, reported that The Other Black Girl ranked was among the twenty most-streamed series for the week of September 11.
+TVision, using its Power Score to evaluate CTV programming through viewership and engagement across more than 1,000 apps, reported that The Other Black Girl ranked was among the twenty most-streamed series for the week of September 11.
 The show reached No. 3 on Hulu's "Top 15 Today" list—a daily updated list of the platform's most-watched titles—on September 14.
 TVision later announced that The Other Black Girl was the eighth most-streamed series between September 11–17.